 There are never more than three or five moles on an acre of land, but it’s uncommon for there to be more than one in most gardens.

-The mole will tunnel about five meters in an hour.
+The mole will create a big active tunnel – about five meters per hour.
 The caves on the surface are not far below the surface.
 Therefore, the soil where they are involved can feel soft and spongy.

 The primary tunnels are more than a meter down.